sqlmapproject/sqlmap/Usage.md

 This option can be very useful and powerful in situations where there is a weak input validation mechanism between you and the back-end database management system.
 This mechanism usually is a self-developed input validation routine called by the application source code, an expensive enterprise-grade IPS appliance or a web application firewall (WAF).
 All buzzwords to define the same concept, implemented in a different way and costing lots of money, usually.

 To take advantage of this option, provide sqlmap with a comma-separated list of tamper scripts and this will process the payload and return it transformed.
-You can define your own tamper scripts, use sqlmap ones from the `tamper/` folder or edit them as long as you concatenate them comma-separated as the argument of option `--tamper`.
+You can define your own tamper scripts, use sqlmap ones from the `tamper/` folder or edit them as long as you concatenate them comma-separated as value of the option `--tamper` (e.g. `--tamper="between,randomcase"`).

 The format of a valid tamper script is as follows: